-Coordinated Entry staff will post the HMIS Consumer Notice in an area visible for program participants.
-The only information to be shared is that for which the household has been provided notice.
+Coordinated Entry staff will receive household consent, written or verbal, through an HMIS Release of Information before sharing household information in HMIS.
+All shared information is for the purpose of assessing and referring households to housing and services provided through the Coordinated Entry process.
+The only information to be shared is that for which the household has provided consent.
 Households will not be denied services for refusal to have their information shared in HMIS.